Free DANB CDA Practice Test (2026)

 What are DANB exams?

-The DANB exams are a series of exams that test the knowledge and skills of a dental assistant.
-These exams include the National Entry Level Dental Assistant (NELDA) exam, the Certified Dental Assistant (CDA) exam, the Certified Orthodontic Assistant (COA) exam, and the Certified Preventive Functions Dental Assistant (CPFDA) exam.
+DANB offers nationally recognized dental assisting exams and credentials, including the National Entry Level Dental Assistant (NELDA), Certified Dental Assistant (CDA), Certified Orthodontic Assistant (COA), and Certified Preventive Functions Dental Assistant (CPFDA).

 What is the DANB CDA exam?